sitakaranpatel/Nextflow-RNA-Seq-Pipeline/README.md

 Make sure to adjust the paths and parameters in the config file to match your specific pipeline and system.

 ## Usage
-To run the pipeline, use the following command:
+To run the pipeline, use the following command to the rnaseq_script.nf script with the options specified in the nextflow.config file:
 ```
 nextflow run rnaseq_script.nf -c nextflow.config
 ```
-This command runs the rnaseq_script.nf script with the options specified in the nextflow.config file

 <p align="center" width="100%">
     <img width="33%" src="https://github.com/sitakaranpatel/Nextflow-RNA-Seq-Pipeline/blob/main/flowchart.png">
 </p>